martinjakubec/timed-loop/README.md

 # timed-loop
-JavaScript class which allows makign of delayed loops.
+JavaScript class which allows making of delayed loops.